 (4)

-where Sk is the influential category set of category k and the disturbance term is represented by.We calculate the out-sample forecasts for the third stage.
+where Sk is the influential category set of category k and the disturbance term is represented by.We calculate the out-of-sample forecasts for the third stage.
 The final out-sample forecasts are the sum of the forecasts in the three stages.

-4. Empirical study
+Empirical study